 Prepare Your Exit Plan

 It’s not enough to just have a plan – it’s important that everyone understands the plan and could execute it in an emergency.
-Walk through the plan with your family and explain why you need one.
+Walkthrough the plan with your family and explain why you need one.
 Practice the emergency exit plan so that your kids could exit themselves if they were home alone.
 Find some way to create an alert system for your family to communicate during times of crisis.

 The last step of your emergency preparation is to be sure you have a strong insurance plan that will protect you.
-Choose a plan that covers all of the major threats you might incur in you geographic location of your home.
+Choose a plan that covers all of the major threats you might incur in the geographic location of your home.

 Be well aware of what your plan covers and any additional packages that you may need for supplemental coverage.
 At Bear River Insurance we’re ready to help prepare your family for emergencies and keep you protected and safe.